-What’s a GTM strategy?
+What’s a go-to-market strategy?

-- Mapping out a market problem, and
+- Map out your market problem, and

 - Acquiring other businesses,

-- Changing your business’ focus, and
+- Changing business’ focus, and

 - Announcing a new feature.